dmillett/clash/README.md

 Since it is hard for the JVM to keep the collections for large collections and predicate groups, only the count and underlying function are returned.
 Invidual result sets for any of the predicate groups may be obtained with (get-rs-from-matrix)

+For example a collection 1 - 100,000
+1. Identify how many are divisible-by?
+2, 3, 4, 5, 6, etc
+2. Identify how many are also even?
+3. Get the values from the collection for even? and (divisible-by?
+5)

 ```clojure
 ; Create a list of partial predicate groups to evaluate over a collection